rock-hopper/shuriken/README.md

 - set the number of JACK outputs and route any audio slice to any output
 - time stretching in offline or real-time mode (via rubberband)
 - time stretch individual audio slices and quantise your beats
-- NSM session management support
-- LADISH L1 session management support
+- NSM and LADISH L1 session management support
 - ALSA and JACK MIDI
 - import a wide range of audio file formats (via libsndfile and the built-in sndlib library)
 - export audio slices in WAV, AIFF, AU, FLAC, or Ogg format, with options for encoding and sample rate
-- export Hydrogen Drumkit, SFZ, Akai .pgm, or MIDI file
+- export Hydrogen Drumkit, SFZ, Akai .pgm (MPC 500/1000/2500), or MIDI file

 Shuriken can either be built using Qt Creator or the supplied build script.
 To use the build script, simply open a terminal in Shuriken's root directory and enter: